Roof repair in progress on a Stockport property

 • Chimney stacks and flaunching - The mortar weatherings on top of a stack go first, then the pointing, then the flashings around the base.
 Damp running down a chimney breast is almost always one of these three.

 • Valley joints - Where two roof slopes meet, you get a valley, usually lead, sometimes lined with cement filets on older property.
 Valleys collect everything: leaves, moss, debris.
 Blocked valleys back water up under the tiles.
 Cracked lead valleys leak directly onto the ceiling below.
+Keeping the slopes clear with professional moss removal stops valleys silting up in the first place.

 • Flat roof failures on extensions, garages and dormers - Splits at upstands, ponding water, blistered felt, lifted edges.
 Different repair approach to a pitched roof, covered in detail on our flat roof page.